jusito/docker-ftb-alpine/README.md

 * HEALTH_URL 127.0.0.1, maybe you want to set this to external address
 * HEALTH\_PORT _read from server.properties_

+### other config
+* FORCE_RELOAD false, if true the container redownloads the file everytime

 ### Internal Used (don't change please)
 * MY\_USER_ID 10000
 * MY\_GROUP_ID 10000